-Mediation can be a process to facilitate agreement between parties who are in conflict with each other should they both chose this option (Boulle, 2005, p.
+Mediation can be a process to facilitate an agreement between parties in conflict with each other should they both chose this option (Boulle, 2005, p.
 3).
 Mediation may take place when a mediator assists two or more parties to pinpoint contested issues, create alternatives and develop resolutions (Al-Hakim v Monash University VSC 511; Astor & Chinkin, 2002; Bush & Folger, 1994; National Alternative Dispute Resolution, 2012; Winslade & Monk, 2001).
 Agreements between the parties do not need to be consistent with precedents or prevailing standards in communities (The Law Society of New South Wales, 2008).
-Often the mediator does not give legal advice and may guide the parties through the process.
-Individuals often set the scope of mediation in concurrence with the mediator.
-The mediator has no authority to determine disputed issues for persons.
+Often the Mediator does not give legal advice and may guide the parties through the process.
+Individuals often set the scope of Mediation in concurrence with the mediator.
+The Mediator has no authority to determine disputed issues for persons.
 Mediation ranges from formal to less official responses (Barsky, 2000, pp. 185-186).
 According to Dinerstein (2003, p.
 84) ―

-3. Mediation, Computers and the Internet
+3. Mediation, Computers, and the Internet

-The Trident Foundation is only a phone call or an email away!
+The Trident Foundation is only a chat, contact form, or phone call away!